emanjon/IETF-drafts/draft-mattsson-cfrg-det-sigs-with-noise-03.md

 # Acknowledgments
 {: numbered="no"}

-The authors want to thank Tony Arcieri, Uri Blumenthal, and Quynh Dang for their valuable comments and feedback.
+The authors want to thank Tony Arcieri, Uri Blumenthal, Carsten Bormann, and Quynh Dang for their valuable comments and feedback.

 --- fluff